-Other Benefits Executive Directors Non-Executive Director (other than independent directors) Independent Directors 1) Advances The President of the NONE NONE 2) Credit granted Company receives remuneration as 3) Pension Plan/s Contributions employee of the Company. (d) Pension Plans, Obligations incurred As an executive director, (e) Life Insurance Premium he receives a per diem per (f) Hospitalization Plan attendance in Board (g) Car Plan and Committee meetings just like (h) Others (Specify) the other directors.
+Other Benefits Executive Directors Non-Executive Director (other than independent directors) Independent Directors 1) Advances The President of the NONE NONE 2) Credit granted Company receives remuneration as 3) Pension Plan/s Contributions employee of the Company. (d) Pension Plans, Obligations incurred As an executive director,

+(e) Life Insurance Premium he receives a per

+(f) Hospitalization Plan diem per attendance in Board

+(g) Car Plan and Committee

+(h) Others (Specify) meetings just like the other directors.

 Total NOT APPLICABLE